Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-Figure~\ref{fig:4} clearly demonstrates that to overcome the strong Coulomb repulsion between two holes to form the superconducting Cooper pair, the external energy driving their pairing must be quantitatively in the eV scale.
-Evidently, only the strong ionic bonding and the strong nuclear attraction to electrons can fulfill this critical role (Figs.~S1~\cite{Supplemental} and~\ref{fig:2}(b)).
+Figure~\ref{fig:3} demonstrates that to overcome the strong Coulomb repulsion between two holes to form the superconducting Cooper pair, the external energy driving their pairing must be quantitatively in the eV scale.
+Evidently, only the strong ionic bonding and the strong nuclear attraction to electrons can fulfill this critical role.
 Any other sub-eV pairing mechanisms would be insufficient to overcome the strong Coulomb repulsion between two holes very close to each other, making it impossible to form the superconducting Cooper pair.
 Furthermore, in addition to driving hole Cooper pairing, the eV-scale ionic bonds can also overcome the carrier thermal motion energy of about 26~meV at room temperature, ensuring that the Cooper pair is not destroyed by thermal motion at room temperature.
 This provides a solid foundation for achieving room-temperature superconductivity.
-Figure~\ref{fig:4} also clarifies the physical origins of the pseudogap and superconducting gap~\cite{Hüfner2008}, i.e., the formation and condensation of Cooper pairs (Evidence~12 in SM~\cite{Supplemental}).
+Figure~\ref{fig:3} also clarifies the physical origins of the pseudogap and superconducting gap~\cite{Hüfner2008}, i.e., the formation and condensation of Cooper pairs (Evidences:~7-12~\cite{Supplemental}).

-\textit{Atom-bridged room-temperature Cooper pairing via ionic bonds}---Based on the eV-scale ``net attraction'' of O atoms and O$^-$ anions to electrons and the requirements of the ionic bonds for charge transfer and gathering during the crystal formation as analyzed above, we know that the high-$T_c$ cuprates and nickelates have a $d$-wave symmetric electron-pairing image due to the strong ionic bonds driving the itinerant $d$-electrons to gather around oxygen atoms~\cite{Xiang2022}: \textbf{\ce{e^-}-O-\ce{e^-}} (Fig.~\ref{fig:3}(b)).
+\textit{Atom-bridged room-temperature Cooper pairing via ionic bonds}---Based on the eV-scale ``net attraction'' of O atoms and O$^-$ anions to electrons and the requirements of the ionic bonds for electron transfer and gathering during the crystal formation as analyzed above, we know that the high-$T_c$ ionic oxides have a $d$-wave symmetric electron-pairing image due to the strong ionic bonds driving the itinerant $d$-electrons to gather around oxygen atoms~\cite{Xiang2022}: \textbf{\ce{e^-}-O-\ce{e^-}} (Fig.~\ref{fig:2}(b)).
 Generally, the ground ($E_0$) and excited ($E_n$, $n$=1,2,3,...) state wavefunctions of the \textbf{\ce{e^-}-O-\ce{e^-}} Cooper pair can be written as~\cite{Sakurai1994}, \begin{widetext}

 \end{widetext} where $\chi_A$ is the well-known antisymmetric spin wavefunction of the two-electron system, $\Theta_n (\bm{R})$ is the wavefunction of the center-of-mass motion with characteristics of the tight-binding approximate wavefunction~\cite{Kittel2005}, and the symmetric spatial wavefunction $\phi_{nS}(\boldsymbol{r}$) is the eigenfunction of the orbital angular momentum $\bm{\hat{L}} = -i \hbar \bm{r} \times\nabla$,